What’s the Winding Up Petition Process?

 After the petition is served, it must be advertised in the London Gazette at least 7 days before the court hearing and no earlier than 7 days after it has been served.
 This advertisement is to inform other potential creditors of the petition and the scheduled court hearing.

 At the hearing, the court reviews the petition and the evidence presented by the creditor.
-The debtor company can also present its defense.
+The debtor company can also present its defence.
 The court then decides whether to issue a winding up order, dismiss the petition, or adjourn the hearing for further consideration.